flutter/website/README.md

 Omit the "prev-page" info for the first page, and the "next-page" info for the last page.

-## Code Snippet Validation
+## Code snippet validation

 The code snippets in the markdown documentation are validated as part of the build process.
 Anything within a '\`\`\`dart' code fence will be extracted into its own file and checked for analysis issues.
 Some ways to tweak that:

-- if a code snippet should not be analyzed, immediately proceed it with a `<!-- skip -->` comment
+- If a code snippet should not be analyzed, immediately proceed it with a `<!-- skip -->` comment
-- to include code to be analyzed, but not displayed, add that in a comment immediately proceeding the snippet (e.g., `<!-- someCodeHere(); -->`)
+- To include code to be analyzed, but not displayed, add that in a comment immediately proceeding the snippet (e.g., `<!-- someCodeHere(); -->`)
-- a snippet without any import statements will have an import (`'package:flutter/material.dart'`) automatically added to it
+- A snippet without any import statements will have an import (`'package:flutter/material.dart'`) automatically added to it
-- and we ignore special formatting tags like `[[highlight]]`.
+- We ignore special formatting tags like `[[highlight]]`.

 [Flutter]: https://flutter.io